-Occupational Therapy is available to those attending Joseph Weld Hospice and our day hospices and for patients in the community who are under the care of our Community Specialist Nurses.
+Occupational Therapy is available to those attending Joseph Weld Hospice and our Wellbeing Centres and for patients in the community who are under the care of our Weldmar Community Nurses.

 If you would like to discuss the occupational therapy available please contact us at Joseph Weld Hospice on 01305 215322.

 What should I expect from the Occupational Therapy Service?

 You will be offered an assessment by an experienced Occupational Therapist who will discuss your aims and together we will agree a plan to help you achieve as much independence as possible.
 You may be seen in the hospice, Wellbeing Centre or in your own home, if required.

 - Anxiety management for breathlessness

 - Advice/provision of equipment/adaptations which will help you to maintain independence for as long as possible